varshikasriya/Enigma-AIML25/level2-models/README.md

    - Time per prediction
    > You are expected to save these metrics in some format, like: JSON, CSV, etc. This way, you can perform the next step (analysis) very easily.

-The goal is to understand how each model performs on **linearly separable** and **non-linearly separable** data.

 ### Analysis

 1. Once complete, create a new file (called `analysis.md` or `analysis.txt`) with your results.
-2. Then, try to explain/theorize why one model performed better/worse than the other on both datasets.
+2. Then, try to explain/theorize why one model performed better/worse than the other on **both datasets**.

 This task is designed to build your **critical thinking skills** and strengthen your ability to connect **theory with practice**.\
 Don’t just report the numbers, reflect on *why* the results turned out the way they did.

+The goal is to understand how and why each model performs on **linearly separable** and **non-linearly separable** data.

 ### (Optional) Traditional AI